Ministry of Magic

-The Ministry of Magic is a fictional government of the British wizarding community in the fictional universe of Harry Potter for Britain and Ireland.
-It is led by an official called the Minister for Magic, and is first mentioned in Harry Potter and the Philosopher's Stone.
+The Ministry of Magic is a secret government of the British and Irish wizarding community in the fictional universe of Harry Potter.
+It is led by the Minister for Magic, and is first mentioned in Harry Potter and the Philosopher's Stone.
 Throughout the novels, it is regularly depicted as corrupt, elitist and completely incompetent, with its high-ranking officials blind to ominous events and unwilling to take action against threats to wizard society.
+It is shown to be a totalitarian wizard ethnostate that controls the rights of wizards, muggles, house elves, and all other sentient creatures with only the humans with magical abilities being able to decide the rights of all.
 In Order of the Phoenix, Dolores Umbridge was placed at Hogwarts to observe the happenings within the school (acting as a ministry plant), and prevent the spread of news concerning the return of Lord Voldemort.
 It reaches a zenith of corruption, before being effectively taken over by Lord Voldemort.
 At the end of the final book, following Lord Voldemort's death, Kingsley Shacklebolt is revealed to have become the Minister of Magic.

 Composition and status

 Connection to Muggle world

 Each new Muggle Prime Minister receives a visit from the Minister for Magic, who informs them of the existence of the wizarding world.
 The Minister explains that they will contact the Prime Minister only in circumstances in which the events of the wizarding world may affect Muggles.
-For example, the Minister has to inform the Prime Minister if dangerous magical artefacts or animals are to be brought into the UK.
+For example, the Minister has to inform the Prime Minister if dangerous magical artifacts or animals are to be brought into the UK.